healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 # Monitoring Cron Jobs

 SITE_NAME is perfectly suited for monitoring cron jobs.
-All you have to do is update your cron job command to send a HTTP request to SITE_NAME after a job completes.
+All you have to do is update your cron job command to send an HTTP request to SITE_NAME after completing the job.

 Let's look at an example: